Epic #77562: Misbehaviors with datetime values and timezones

 Now I would have to adjust code in each project and unittests do no longer work anymore and I can not ensure that my changes work.

-#11 Updated by Markus Klein over 2 years ago
+#11 Updated by Markus Klein almost 3 years ago

 - Status changed from New to Needs Feedback